OpenMDAO/OpenMDAO-Framework/docs/getting-started/install.rst

     - defaults

 **Conda Environments**

 Anaconda environments are just like directories that contain particular versions of packages.
 These can be located anywhere, but if they are within the Anaconda installation directory, conda will know about them.
-To list the conda environments you have after a new install:
+To list the conda environments that you will have after a new install, type the following:

 ::